tngrssl/pastis/README.md

 ## TODO

 - Use a gitable non-binary format for the metabolite db and basis sets (thinking of FODS)
+- HDF5 format save/load: for now, only save the MRS signal with a few attributes.
+If needed, will complete implementation
 - Implement partial volume stuff for absolute quantification
 - Merge with Yasmin's code for DW MRS
+- implement FQN fit criteria + real-time indicator
+- peak-linewidth for prefit
+- adapt reco/fit pipelines for heart/muscle
+- extract header from dicoms: patient name, etc.
+- keep track of data rejection stats in pipeline
++ check # TODO tags in the code :)